ON THIS PAGE: You will learn about the different ways doctors treat people with this type of cancer. To see other pages, use the menu.

 Some patients may experience temporary side effects from RPLND, such as bowel obstruction (blockage) or infection.
-This procedure should not affect a man's ability to have an erection, orgasm, or sexual intercourse, but it may cause infertility because it can damage the nerves that control ejaculation.
+This procedure should not affect a man's ability to have an erection, orgasm, or sexual intercourse.
+However, it may cause infertility because it can damage the nerves that control ejaculation.
 RPLND performed after chemotherapy is a more complex surgery and is more likely to cause infertility from being unable to ejaculate and other side effects.

 Other types of surgery to remove cancer remaining after chemotherapy

 After chemotherapy (see below), some men may have cancer remaining in lymph nodes outside the retroperitoneum, in the lungs, liver, or other organs.
 These tumors should also be removed if it is safe to do so.
-This may involve surgery in more than one part of the body.
+This may involve surgery in more than 1 part of the body.
 This type of surgery is complex and requires an experienced team of surgeons.
 If only some of the remaining tumors can be removed, then surgery is not usually performed.

 Learn more about the basics of cancer surgery.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
 Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication.

 Chemotherapy for testicular cancer is given directly into a vein so that it enters the bloodstream and reaches cancer cells throughout the body.
 There are also types of chemotherapy that can be taken by mouth but they are not generally used for testicular cancer.